 This isn’t an easy method and I can’t personally vouch for it as I no longer have multiple BCF2000’s.
 The secret apparently lies in Continue reading Reason: How To Use Multiple BCF2000’s

-I’ve created a custom Propellerhead Reason remote map for Mackie Control (Mackie Universal Control) mixers, such as ones used by my Behringer X-Touch or the Mackie MCU Pro.
-The remote map, called MJ Enhanced Universal Control, fixes problems like buttons being mapped in wrong areas, reduces clip LED’s getting triggered, functions missing entirely (like the EQ Q knobs) while adding enhancements and new features, like comp and gate LED meters, time displayed by default and global solo and mute off functions.
-This enables you to control the entire virtual SSL mixer and channel strip settings (including channel selection!) without extra prep work (like the BCR2000 method required).
-An optional Lua codec also enhances the channel VU meters.
+[02/28/2019 Version 4.6] I’ve created a custom Propellerhead Reason remote map for Mackie Control (Mackie Universal Control) mixers, such as ones used by my Behringer X-Touch or the Mackie MCU Pro.
+The remote map, called MJ Enhanced Universal Control, fixes problems like buttons being mapped in the wrong areas, virtually eliminates clip LEDs getting triggered, functions missing entirely (like the EQ Q knobs) while adding enhancements and new features, like comp and gate LED meters, redesigned encoder LED display modes, time displayed by default, global solo and mute off functions, enhances the channel VU meters, introduces new rotary encoder LED display modes, FX return encoder LED meters, completely new “alternative text” mode for displaying additional information and added encoder ring master VU out meters.
+This enables you to control the entire virtual SSL mixer and channel strip settings including channel selection.
 This article serves also as a guide / general commentary and I’m sharing it free…

 The MJ Enhanced Mackie Universal Control setup took a very long time for me to do.
 This mapping file and article are written based on my experience with Continue reading Reason: Custom Behringer X-Touch Remote Map Layout